luismeyer95/balar/README.md

 Now let’s say your product offering evolved, and users can have multiple budgets to allocate to different services which they will want to update in real-time with low latency.
 Surely with these requirements, we don’t want to just run this code for each budget in sequence but instead batch reads and updates to minimize network latency.

-Alright, let’s create a batch endpoint that can process a list of budget updates.
+Let’s create a batch endpoint that can process a list of budget updates.

 ```ts
 type Budget = { id: number; amount: number };